-- A. Summary of Significant Accounting Policies - 2.
-Measurement Focus and Basis of Accounting (Continued)
+A. Summary of Significant Accounting Policies (Continued)

 3. Assets and Liabilities

 Deposits and Investments

 The Water and Sewer Commission's cash balance is held with Murray County as part of its pooled cash and investments account; therefore, the fair value hierarchy is not applicable.
 Investments are included in an external investment pool, which is measured at net asset value provided by the pool (Murray County).